 There is no place quite like the Arctic National Wildlife Refuge when the sun shines day and night on the endless rolling tundra, and the frozen ground bursts with flowers and bird song.
 Join us for a five day base camp trip in the Arctic Refuge and experience wilderness solitude at its best.

 One of our favorite places in the Arctic Wildlife Refuge is north of the Brooks Range, but south of the Arctic Ocean in the colorful Sadlerochit Mountains.
 It is dry rocky country, a polar desert.
 We have chosen the Sadlerochits for the good hiking, great views, and excellent chances of viewing wildlife.
 In recent years the Porcupine Caribou Herd has also favored this area, making it a great place to enjoy the wide open beauty of the refuge and a decent place to look for wildlife too.
-Nothing can be guaranteed with wildlife, but last year we guided a trip in the same area on similar dates and they saw thousands of caribou streaming through the valley on two separate days.
+Nothing can be guaranteed with wildlife, but last year we guided a trip in the same area on similar dates and thousands of caribou streamed through the valley on two separate days.

 Regardless of what the area’s wildlife does, we will explore the mountains on foot each day.
 With 24 hours of daylight and nearly limitless wilderness all around, there is no end to the exploration we can do.
 Each day we will head off in a different direction seeking wildlife and vistas.
 How far you choose to hike each day is largely up to you.
 We can ascend small peaks for views of the coastal plain and the Arctic Ocean, wander into a narrow canyon to admire the twisted rock formations or we can explore the wide open valley floor.
 Our only limits are our imaginations (and/or safety).